PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 between the staged channel-shuffle result and the NCHW Concat/global-pool/Conv-axis owner.
 The fallback and final result assignments and their reconciliation guards remain unchanged.

+The following NCHW Concat/global-pool/Conv-axis owner has one production occurrence and one fixed repair counter.
+It changes only Concat options and tensor metadata, counts each applied plan, and performs neither pruning nor topology mutation.
+Strict characterization therefore selects that call for a future `_very_late_concat_global_pool_conv_axis_stats` assignment without a proxy or summary.